ali7haider/IDM_Web_Clone/README.md

-# IDM_Web_Clone
+# IDM (Internet Download Manager) Web Clone
 This website is a clone of IDM (Internet Download Manager) made with HTML and CSS.
 It looks just like the real IDM website, but it's my own version.
+The website is designed to work well on all kinds of devices, whether you're using a computer, a tablet, or a phone.
+It changes its layout and design to fit the screen size, so you can easily access it no matter what device you're using.